pingcap/docs/faq/tidb-faq.md

 > **Warning:**
 >
-> TiDB Ansible deployment method is deprecated since TiDB v4.0.
+> It is not recommended to deploy TiDB using TiDB Ansible since TiDB v4.0.
 [Use TiUP to deploy TiDB](/production-offline-deployment-using-tiup.md) instead.

 #### How to deploy TiDB quickly using Docker Compose on a single machine?